yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Nesterov & de Palma model: queuing

 As an effort to address the limitations in Beckmann model, Nesterov & de Palma proposed an alternative model.
-Instead of a market, this model considers the traffic dynamics on each link as a queue, whose departure rate is upper bounded, and waiting time is lower bounded.
+Instead of a market, this model considers each link as a queue.
+In each queue, the departure rate (or service rate) is upper bounded, and the waiting time is lower bounded.
 As a result, the flow on each link has an explicit upper bound, and the travel time on link $k$ has an explicit lower bound.
 We let $f\in\mathbb{R}^m$ and $c\in\mathbb{R}^m$ denote the elementwise nonnegative vectors for link flow upper bounds and travel time lower bounds, where $f_k$ and $c_k$ are associated with link $k$.

 Under these assumptions, you can solve for the equilibrium flow pattern using the following linear program: